 - Jon Stewart once called out The Sean Hannity Show on a story they did about an anti-healthcare-reform rally in Washington.
 The rally took place in the fall, when the surrounding trees were full of orange and red leaves, but some of the footage showed that the trees were fully green.
 What had actually happened was that they mixed in footage from a much larger, totally unrelated rally from months before to make the present rally look bigger (it was even reported that there were four times as many attendees than there actually were).
 This actually prompted an apology from Hannity for falsifying the story.

-- Many a space documentary uses the footage shot during an unmanned early Gemini mission when talking about re-entry, however, when they're using it while talking about something like the Apollo missions, it's extremely noticeable.
+- Many a space documentary uses the footage shot during an unmanned early Gemini mission when talking about re-entry.
+However, when they're using it while talking about something like the Apollo missions, it's extremely noticeable.

-- The animated cutscenes of the Philips CD-i game Mutant Rampage Body Slam frequently reuse the same animations of the host character and the champion he interviews.
+- The animated cutscenes of the Philips CD-i game Mutant Rampage: Bodyslam frequently reuse the same animations of the host character and the champion he interviews.
 This results in bad lip-synch and odd moments, such as the host saying "All right!" in a enthusiastic voice while facepalming.

 - If you use the Satellite Cannon attack on the scenarios where Tifa is kidnapped in Super Robot Wars Alpha Gaiden, her picture and voice still appears.

-- An episode from Season 4 has Ulrich and Odd heading for the scanners in the factory; they enter with the Season 1-3 outfits and shots of them in the scanners are the Season 4 outfits.
+- The scanner sequence on Code Lyoko always uses the characters' normal outfits, even when they're wearing something else.
+An episode from Season 4 has Ulrich and Odd heading for the scanners in the factory; they enter with the Season 1-3 outfits and shots of them in the scanners are the Season 4 outfits.
 This is more egregious as the latter outfits weren't introduced until the next episode.
 Whoops.

 - There is an episode of Danger Mouse in which Penfold is kidnapped, but they still used the stock footage of DM pulling his car out of the garage with Penfold in the passenger seat.